awsdocs/application-auto-scaling-user-guide/doc_source/setup-awscli.md

    Default output format [json]:
    ```

-After you set up an AWS account and the AWS CLI, you can try the next exercise, in which you configure sample scheduled scaling actions\.
+After you set up an AWS account and the AWS CLI, you can try the next tutorial, in which you configure sample scheduled scaling actions\.